Shah114/SVM/README.md

 * Objective: Maximize the margin between classes while allowing some data points to be within the margin or misclassified.
 * Constraints: Soft margin SVMs use a relaxation of the hard margin constraints to allow for some errors.
 This is controlled by a regularization parameter
-𝐶
-C, which determines the trade-off between maximizing the margin and minimizing the classification error.
+𝐶, which determines the trade-off between maximizing the margin and minimizing the classification error.
 * Applicability: Soft margin SVMs are used when dealing with noisy data or when the data is not perfectly linearly separable. <br/>
 <br/>